nickbeth/decathlon-tracker/README.md

 ```
 pip install notify-run
 ```
-Currently, channel setup is manual: modify the `endpoint` variable in the source code with your channel id that you obtained from the notify.run website.
+To setup the endpoint, create a `notify_endpoint.txt` file in the same dir of the program containing the channel id that you obtained from the notify.run website.
 Remember to subscribe any device you want to receive notifications on to the channel.

 If an endpoint is not provided, a warning message will be displayed in the console and an internal flag will be set not to send notifications, but the program will execute just fine and only print to the console.